tianshilu/QBRC-Somatic-Pipeline/README.md

 * build : genome build, hg19 or hg38.
 * index : path (including file names) to the reference genome in the reference bundle.
 * java17 : path (including the executable file name) to java 1.7 (needed only for MuTect).
+* keep_coverage: whether to keep per-base coverage information.
+Default is 0.
+Set to 1 to keep coverage information.
 * n : bundle $n somatic calling job into one submission.
+* disambiguate_pipeline: the directory to disambiguate_pipeline

 ## filter.R
 Post-processing script for somatic mutations for a batch of sampels.
 ### Usage